Class Learning Forums

 Term 2: As a school Learning Council, we are always eager to consider new ways that we can raise money.
 This term, we raised a fantastic £186.43 for Children In Need!
 The whole school donated towards this fantastic charity by having a Non-Uniform Day.
 They then engaged in a variety of children in need activities within their class bubbles.
 Thank you to all of our class representatives for taking part and raising awareness.
 We are very proud of our school community.

-Term 3: We will produce a whole school questionnaire.
+We will aim to produce a whole school questionnaire.
 These will include questions which will be to gather ‘pupil’s voice’s’.
-This will be shared with each class and allow us to discuss the key themes which children believe we need to focus on this year as a council.
-We will then plan our next steps as a council based on these responses to take place during the spring and summer terms.
+This will be shared with each class and allow us to discuss the key themes which children believe we need to focus on moving forwards as a council.
+We will then plan our next steps based on these responses to take place during the summer term and into the next academic year.

 The School learning council generated fundraising ideas for Children in Need 2019.
 We had bake sales all week, welly wanging competitions and non-uniform days.
 Thanks to their great ideas, as a school, we managed to raise £342.07.
 The school learning council also found out the pupils views on how Sea Mills Primary School helps them to promote a healthy lifestyle and make healthy choices.